Required Licenses

 Insurance Requirements

-- Workers' Compensation Insurance: Required for all employees to cover medical costs and lost wages due to work-related injuries.
+- Workers’ Compensation Insurance: Required for businesses with employees; this insurance covers medical costs and lost wages for employees injured on the job.

-- Commercial Auto Insurance: If vehicles are used for business purposes, this insurance covers any accidents or damages that may occur while transporting staff or equipment.
+- Commercial Auto Insurance: If vehicles are used for transporting staff or equipment, this insurance is necessary to cover any accidents or damages involving company vehicles.

 Training Certifications